 You may have noticed that on the list of cannabinoids, CBD isn’t found as one of the top cannabinoids.
 Instead, cannabidiolic acid, or CBDA, is found in the cannabis plant.

-CBD is found in trace amounts in the cannabis plant, and while the cannabis plant is packed with various acids, they will have minimal to no effect on your body.
+CBD is found in trace amounts in the cannabis plant, and while the cannabis plant is packed with various acids, it will have minimal to no effect on your body.

 When purchasing CBD, it’s important to know if you’re buying CBD or CBDA.
 If you plan on using products that will not be heated during use, CBD is required and may be labeled as heated CBD or just CBD.